Working Towards FIAP Distinctions

 In dealing with this please remember that England, Scotland and Wales are separate countries and should be shown as such.

-You can confirm which country a salon is recognise with by checking out the FIAP patronage site at https://www.myfiap.net/patronages
+You can confirm which country a salon is recognised with by checking out the FIAP patronage site at http://www.myfiap.net/patronages

 The “FIAP No.” Column